-- writing a paper after consulting with persons who provide suitable ideas and incorporating these ideas into the paper without acknowledging the debt.
+- writing a paper after consultation with persons who provide suitable ideas and incorporating these ideas into the paper without acknowledgment, or

 - Students shall not furnish materials or information in order to enable another student to plagiarize or cheat.